Secured-Finance/secured-finance-app/README.md

 3. Install all required dependencies using `npm install` command
 4. Run `npm run start` to start development mode

+### Recommended Development Environment
+This repository provides a `.vscode/settings.json` which assumes you have the following extensions installed:
+- ESLint
+- Prettier
+- TailwindCSS Intellisense
+- Code Spell Checker

+Those extensions helps streamline the development process by creating a standard way of formatting the code.

 ## Test the app
 The web application is tested in multiple ways
 ### Unit test